Die4Ever/deus-ex-randomizer/src/notes/patchV3.7.0.md

 - Binoculars or weapon scopes now unzoom when you reach a bingo win (such as in WaltonWare).
 - Maybe fixed random deaths in the ending cutscenes for some players.
 - Times shown for each mission in the credits now use fixed width numbers to make things line up better.
+- The game no longer crashes when starting a new game from the training mission.

 </details>